jasonsikes/QLogo/README.md

 http://people.eecs.berkeley.edu/~bh/usermanual

 The differences between QLogo and UCBLogo are described in the **nuances** section below.
+There aren't many.

 ***

 ## Compiling

-QLogo requires Qt6 and cmake.
+Building QLogo requires Qt6 and CMake.

+### To build in MacOS and Windows:

+Simply open the CMakeLists.txt file in QtCreator and build within there.

 ### To build in Linux:

+If you have qtcreator, you can use qtcreator in Linux in the same mannor as in Windows and MacOS described above.

+Otherwise, you can follow the standard CMake build procedure.
 First, create a build directory somewhere outside of the QLogo source directory.

-**In my case, since I keep my projects in a "Projects" directory under my home, my QLogo directory can be found at "~/Projects/QLogo".
-Thus, one place to create my "build" would be adjacent to my QLogo directory, "~/Projects/build".**
+*In my case, since I keep my projects in a "Projects" directory under my home, my QLogo directory can be found at "\~/Projects/QLogo".
+Thus, one place to create my "build" would be adjacent to my QLogo directory, "\~/Projects/build".*

 Then have CMake create the build structure.
-The command is:

-**cmake -S <source_directory> -B <build_directory>**

 ```

+$ cd ~/Projects

 $ mkdir build